jeremybrooks/jinx/README.md

 # KNOWN ISSUES

+ * Machine tag search may or may not work reliably.
+This is an ongoing issue with the Flickr API; sign up for the Flickr API Yahoo group to follow the discussion.
  * If a user has no blogs set up, calling the getBlogList() method will throw an Exception.
 This is due to different data structures returned by Flickr if a user has blogs or does not have blogs.
 This issue has been reported to Flickr.
  * rejectSuggestions method in PhotosSuggestionsApi throws a JinxException with code 999, even though the operation succeeds.
 This has been reported to Flickr.
  * Pandas are not returning photos.
 This seems to be an issue on Flickr's side.